scirpter/Nebul0us.ts/README.md

 ### Why do I have to pay for this?

-No one else is offering bots for public use but us.
+No one else is offering the bots for public use but us.
 We're offering you bots that can easily ruin public lobbies, that can farm plasma **MULTIPLE TIMES THE WORTH YOU PAY FOR THE BOTS** (speaking about millions of plasma), and may save you a lot of time farming XP.